– Which brush to choose?

 – Moisten the brush and run it over a smooth surface (wall, wooden board) to remove loose hairs.

-This post will now continue in part 2 in our next publication this week itself.
-Stay posted, and remember to leave your comments and share your experience with our readers in the comment section below.
+This post will now continue In part 2.
+Meanwhile, I hope this article will help you paint your house with a brush.
+This is definitely going to be a satisfying experience.
+Good luck with your paint job!
+Stay posted, and remember to leave your comments and share your opinion with our readers in the comment section below.